 Musicality, on the other hand, is sophisticated.
 It requires knowledge and skill.
 It gets better with practice and study.

-Yet I would think you can’t have musicality without rhythm.
+Now, you can’t have musicality without rhythm.
 The one is the foundation that the other builds upon.
 In this, I agree with Peter Mueller who says, “If somebody has got a good rhythm in dancing it doesn´t mean he has good musicality.
 These are for me different things.”

-The great standard champion Massimo Giorgianni says that you can show musicality without any music playing.
+The great ballroom champion Massimo Giorgianni says that you can show musicality without any music playing.
 When one is expressing musicality through dance, others should be able to feel the music even in a silent room.
 That is very different from simply having rhythm.

 Luke Martin puts it this way: “Musicality, to me, is dancing with the music rather then dancing to the music.”
 This is a significant difference and what I believe illustrates the sophistication of musical expression.
 Rhythm is the basic foundation.
 Musicality is layered on top to create the sophisticated development that makes dance more beautiful.